-- (2) In cases where the disclosure exercise is likely to be less complex or involving a very limited documents or sources of data, the parties may complete only those parts of Section 2 which are relevant or helpful for a particular case. - (3) The parties are expected to take a reasonable and proportionate approach in completing Section 2 and to seek to agree upon on any such changes to achieve that outcome as far as possible. - 4.7.
-The parties must confer-(in person or by phone) and seek to agree the contents of Section 2 of the DRD as it applies to their disclosure, in advance of the case management conference.
-Those issues that The parties are expected to do this by phone, video conference or in person.
+- (2) In cases where the disclosure exercise is likely to be less complex or involving a very limited number of documents or sources of data, the parties may complete only those parts of Section 2 which are relevant or helpful for a particular case. - (3) The parties are expected to take a reasonable and proportionate approach in completing Section 2 and to seek to agree upon on any such changes to achieve that outcome as far as possible. - 7.
+The parties must confer and seek to agree the contents of Section 2 of the DRD as it applies to their disclosure, in advance of the case management conference.
+The parties are expected to do this by phone, video conference or in person.
 Extensive correspondence in relation to the DRD is unlikely to be efficient or helpful.
-Where particular points cannot be agreed-must, they should be recorded, in a summary form, in those the relevant sections to be completed of the DRD after discussions between the parties. - 5-8.
-For the avoidance of doubt, if only one party considers that disclosure of certain materials is required, the other party must nevertheless state its proposals as to how the disclosure of such materials should be effected, without prejudice to its position that no order for disclosure should be made.

-6.9.
-The provision of information about the data that might be relevant to a request for Extended Disclosure shall not be treated as a concession that Extended Disclosure is appropriate.
+Where particular points cannot be agreed, they should be recorded, in a summary form in the relevant sections of the DRD after discussions between the parties. - 8.
+For the avoidance of doubt, if only one party considers that disclosure of certain materials is required, the other party must nevertheless state its proposals as to how the disclosure of such materials should be effected, without prejudice to its position that no order for disclosure should be made. - 9.
+The provision of information about the data that might be relevant to a request for Extended Disclosure shall not be treated as a concession that Extended Disclosure is appropriate. - 10.
+In advance of the production of documents, parties should consider and discuss whether in a case involving multiple parties, it will be appropriate for the entirety of a party's disclosure to be provided to all parties or only to those parties to whom the disclosure is relevant.